Luminex® Transcription Factor Assays

 Transcription Factor NFκB

 NFκB is a widely studied transcription factor due to its implications in the regulation of genes that control inflammation, cell proliferation and cell survival.
 The NFκB family is comprised of a mixture of homodimeric and heterodimeric subunits that are members of the structurally related Rel family of transcription factors.
 NFκB p65 (RelA), RelB, and c-Rel contain a transactivation domain that is required for translocation of active NFκB complexes into the nucleus where they are able to bind DNA.
 The p50 and p52 subunits do not contain the transactivation domain and must for heterodimers.
-Active Motif currently offers antibody-conjugated beads for the RelB and p52 subunits with other NFκB family members to become available soon.
+Active Motif currently offers antibody-conjugated beads for the NFκB p65, NFκB p50, NFκB p52 and RelB subunits.

 Contents & Storage

-The Transcription Factor Multiplex Kits contain the necessary buffers and reagents to perform the assay, but they do not include any antibody-conjugated beads.
+The Transcription Factor Multiplex Kit contains the necessary buffers and reagents to perform the assay, but it does not include any antibody-conjugated beads.
 Beads must be purchased separately.

 - 1 M DTT; Store at -20°C